juanparati/isocodes/README.md

 ## What is it?

-A PHP library inspired in that provides a list of structured ISO codes oriented to geography/geopolitical information.
+A PHP library that provides a list of structured ISO codes oriented to geography/geopolitical information.

 This library provides the following ISOs and codes:
 - [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (Geographical codes)